 Barium sulfate may also be used for purposes not listed in this medication guide.

 Tell your doctor if you are pregnant or breast-feeding before your medical test.

 Also tell your doctor if you have ever had an allergic reaction to a contrast agent.

-You should not use barium sulfate if you are allergic to it.
-Tell your doctor if you have ever had an allergic reaction to a contrast agent.
+You should not use this medicine if you are allergic to barium sulfate or another contrast agent.

-To make sure barium sulfate is safe for you, tell your doctor if you have:
+To make sure barium sulfate is safe for you, tell your doctor if you have ever had:

 heart disease or high blood pressure;